telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 ### Full Packages

-The onlie package source contains full packages only for the .NET and later assemblies.
+The online package source contains full packages only for the .NET and later assemblies.

 * `Telerik.UI.for.Wpf.60`
 * `Telerik.UI.for.Wpf.60.Xaml`